anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Request Artifact: Voucher

-The Registrar-Agent SHALL send the voucher-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/svr".
+The Registrar-Agent SHALL send the voucher-response to the pledge by HTTP POST to the endpoint at `/.well-known/brski/svr`.

 The Registrar-Agent voucher-response Content-Type header is `application/voucher-jws+json` and contains the voucher as provided by the MASA.
 An example is given in {{MASA-vr}} for a MASA  signed voucher and in {{MASA-REG-vr}} for the voucher with the additional signature of the registrar.